AdguardTeam/KnowledgeBase/docs/adguard-for-ios/features/dns-protection.md

 #### HTTP basic authentication for DNS-over-HTTPS

-This feature brings the authentication capabilities of the HTTP protocol to DNS, which lacks built-in authentication.
-Authentication in DNS is helpful when you want to limit access to your custom DNS server to specific users.
+This feature brings the authentication capabilities of the HTTP protocol to DNS, which does not have built-in authentication.
+Authentication in DNS is useful if you want to restrict access to your custom DNS server to specific users.

 To enable this feature: